- The Intel® Distribution of OpenVINO™ is supported on macOS* 10.14.x versions.

 - An internet connection is required to follow the steps in this guide.
+If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.

 The Intel® Distribution of OpenVINO™ toolkit quickly deploys applications and solutions that emulate human vision.
 Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware, maximizing performance.